-- I. In reviewing questionnaires that indicate mental and/or physical limitations, the AAC: - a.
+1. In reviewing questionnaires that indicate mental and/or physical limitations, the AAC:

+- a.
 Investigates whether the disability is ADA-protected; - b.
 Determines if the student is otherwise qualified and is capable of completing the entire program; - c.
 Assesses the risk of the student harming self and others; - 2.
 Reserves the right to request additional documentation; - 3.
 May consult with any necessary health-care providers; - 4.
 May require that the student meet with any University-selected health-care provider at the student's expense for further evaluation or testing; - 5.
-Makes a formal recommendation to the Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine, based on all of the information received regarding a student's qualification for meeting the minimal technical standards for the program.
+Makes a formal recommendation to the Provost and Dean of the College of Osteopathic Medicine, based on all of the information received regarding a student's qualification for meeting the minimal technical standards for the program.

-The Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine's Responsibilities
+The Provost and Dean of the College of Osteopathic Medicine's Responsibilities

-- I. Reviews completed forms and the AAC's recommendation, and may request additional information (documentation) as necessary; - 2.
+- 1. Reviews completed forms and the AAC's recommendation, and may request additional information (documentation) as necessary; - 2.
 Collaborates with University legal counsel in rendering a decision; - 3.
 Notifies the student by letter of the decision.
 A copy of the letter will be forwarded to the AAC Chair and the Registrar.